gohsonghan98/gitbookclone/document/function/Math/pow/pow.md

-﻿# Pow
+# Pow

 ### Description

 Exponentiation of two numbers.
+The power (or exponent) of a number says how many times to use the number in a multiplication.
+But power can also mean the result of using an exponent.

 ### Flowchart